 Such ideas were not totally unfounded.
 The Union of Soviet Socialist Republics (USSR) had long carried out espionage activities inside America with the aid of U.S. citizens, particularly during World War II.
 As apprehension about Soviet influence grew as the Cold War heated up, U.S. leaders decided to take action.
 On March 21, 1947, President Harry S. Truman (1884-1972) issued Executive Order 9835, also known as the Loyalty Order, which mandated that all federal employees be analyzed to determine whether they were sufficiently loyal to the government.
 Truman’s loyalty program was a startling development for a country that prized the concepts of personal liberty and freedom of political organization.
 Yet it was only one of many questionable activities that occurred during the period of anticommunist hysteria known as the Red Scare.

 Another congressional investigator, U.S. Senator Joseph R. McCarthy (1908-57) of Wisconsin, became the person most closely associated with the anticommunist crusade–and with its excesses.
 McCarthy used hearsay and intimidation to establish himself as a powerful and feared figure in American politics.
 He leveled charges of disloyalty at celebrities, intellectuals and anyone who disagreed with his political views, costing many of his victims their reputations and jobs.
-McCarthy’s reign of terror continued until his colleagues formally denounced his tactics in 1954.
+McCarthy’s reign of terror continued until his colleagues formally denounced his tactics in 1954 during the Army-McCarthy hearings, when army lawyer Joseph Welch famously asked McCarthy, “Have you no decency?”

-The FBI and its longtime director, J. Edgar Hoover (1895-1972), aided many of the legislative investigations of communist activities.
+The Federal Bureau of Investigation, or FBI, and its longtime director, J. Edgar Hoover (1895-1972), aided many of the legislative investigations of communist activities.
 An ardent anticommunist, Hoover had been a key player in an earlier, though less pervasive, Red Scare in the years following World War I (1914-18).
 With the dawning of the new anticommunist crusade in the late 1940s, Hoover’s agency compiled extensive files on suspected subversives through the use of wiretaps, surveillance and the infiltration of leftist groups.

 The information obtained by the FBI proved essential in high-profile legal cases, including the 1949 conviction of 12 prominent leaders of the American Communist Party on charges that they had advocated the overthrow of the government.
-Moreover, Hoover’s agents helped build the case against Julius Rosenberg (1918-53) and his wife, Ethel Rosenberg (1915-53), who were convicted of espionage in 1951 and executed two years later.
+Moreover, Hoover’s agents helped build the case against Julius Rosenberg (1918-53) and his wife, Ethel Rosenberg (1915-53), who were convicted of espionage in 1951.
+The Rosenbergs were executed two years later.

 Hysteria and Growing Conservatism